BigBrother-666/BoxedVillagers-1.21.4/README.md

 # Boxed Villagers

-Boxed Villagers is a villager capturing and trading plugin for the server EggMC.
+Boxed Villagers is a villager capturing and trading plugin made for the server EggMC, though it is also available for anyone else.

 Boxed Villagers is built against the latest Spigot API.
 Currently: 1.17.1